Nova A.

 APA 7th Annotated Bibliography Examples

 Samples can help you to see how to make an APA annotated bibliography.
-Here are two annotated bibliography example APA citations to help you get a better understanding.
+Here is an annotated bibliography APA format example for a book to help you get a better understanding.

 Book